idibidiart/organicjs/README.md

 OrganicJS Current Architecture Features:

-1. Reusable component architecture w/ support for HTML5/SVG templates
+1. Reusable component architecture w/ support for nested HTML5/SVG templates

 2. Chainable methods and properties (easy to unit test via automated means since all properties and methods are directly testable in any order, with any data)